-Housing Applications.
+APPLICATIONS: The College is pleased to offer a paperless Housing Application platform.
+This multi-faceted online software is used by the OHRL Office to communicate with students and most importantly collect Housing Applications.
 Students who wish to reside in on-campus housing must complete the online application.
-Check the Residential Life Calendar online for Housing Application due dates.
-Link: https://www.sunymaritime.edu/student-lifehousing-application Only upon acceptance by Admissions, may you apply for Housing.
+Check the Academic Calendar online or Housing websites for Housing Application due dates.
+Upon acceptance by Admissions, may you apply for Housing.
 You will need your student email and password provided by Admissions to login and complete the application.
-Link: https://suny-maritime-residence.symplicity.com.
 Students will be assigned a space on a first-come, first-serve basis.
 Housing is not guaranteed.
 If no room is available and/or if the student has been placed on a waitlist, they will be notified via their student email.